unicorn-fail/dreditor/CONTRIBUTING.md

 ## Grunt

-Grunt helps to continuesly test our code and build the browser packages.
+Grunt helps to continuously test our code and build the browser packages.

 First, ensure that you have the latest [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.